danielleappel/danielleappel/README.md

 # Hi there 👋
-My name is Danielle Appel and I have a passion for computer science, mathematics, and learning!
+My name is Danielle Appel and I am a software engineer @ Algorex Health in Boston, MA.

 # Education :school_satchel:
    - Simmons University, Boston, MA - May 2021